-8 The Designated Safeguarding Lead may make use of the NPCC guidance 'When to call the police'.
+8 The Designated Safeguarding Lead may make use of the NPCC guidance

-8.6 Figure 1: Reporting and responding to concerns flowchart
+9.6 Figure 1: Reporting and responding to concerns flowchart

-9. Specific safeguarding issues
+10. Specific safeguarding issues

 For more information relating to specific safeguarding issues, please see Appendix B. For more information about child-on-child (child-on-child abuse), please see Appendix A.